-The Judicial Greffier managed the receiving and processing of returns after the 2008 and 2010 elections within existing resources and there is no reason to consider that will not be the case in the future.
-The possible investigation of breaches will, of course, be processed through the normal criminal justice process and this will be handled in the normal way.
-The only significant cost arising from this draft Regulations comes from the cost of the newspaper supplements which may amount to some £10,000 per supplement to cover the cost of design and distribution.
+The Judicial Greffier has managed the receiving and processing of returns after elections since 2008 within existing resources, and there is no reason to consider that will not be the case in the future.
+The possible investigation of breaches will, of course, be processed through the normal criminal justice process, and this will be handled in the normal way.
+The only significant cost arising from this draft Law comes from the cost of the manifesto booklet, which may amount to some £10,000 per booklet to cover the cost of design and distribution.
 PPC will meet this cost from its existing budget.